bartw/agnita/README.md

 code .
 ```

-If everything went well you should be in Visual Studio Code with your just generated create-react-app in ready.
+If everything went well you should be in Visual Studio Code with your just generated create-react-app ready for action.

 ### Prettier detour

 Before I can start working on a JavaScript project I always make sure [Prettier](https://prettier.io/) is installed.
-It's just so much faster to code if you can auto-format every 3.8 secondes.
+It's just so much faster to code if you can auto-format every 3.8 seconds.

 When I'm in Visual Studio Code I always use the built in terminal.
 You can show the integrated terminal by using the ⌃` (control + backtick) shortcut when you're on [macOS](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-macos.pdf) like me.
 The same Visual Studio keyboard shortcut also exists for [Windows](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf) and [Linux](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-linux.pdf).